learnuidev/adaptive-engine/README.md

 ## What is Adaptive?

-Adaptive is a an next generation analytics library
+Adaptive is a an next generation analytics library highly inspired from datafa.st and posthog

 ## Installation?